 Hair loss from alopecia areata occurs when the hair follicles prematurely enter the telogen (rest) phase of their cycle, before shedding.
-Whilst there are a few different options available for treating the condition’s hallmark patchy hair loss, at Belgravia we find this can often be cleared up using products from the range of high strength minoxidil we offer at our centres.
+Whilst there are a few different options available for treating the condition’s hallmark patchy hair loss, at Belgravia this often involves using personalised treatment courses tailored around appropriate formulations of high strength minoxidil.
 Even so, it is important to try and identify any environmental triggers that may be the root cause of the hair loss.

 Chronic stress, hormones, sudden shocks and illness can all potentially lead to the autoimmune condition, but there are a number of triggers that occur outside of the body that can also be a factor.
 Below, we explore potential triggers to look out for.

 Statistical analysis of Caucasians with alopecia areata and some form of chronic allergy (such as eczema) found that they tend to have more extensive or more prolonged hair loss.
 However, when a similar study was undertaken with participants of Indian descent, no such link emerged, which suggests that the different genetic composition of different races should be considered when explaining susceptibility to alopecia areata development.
 Allergies to dust mites were found to potentially trigger or exacerbate Alopecia Areata in a 2015 study conducted by researchers at the Sun Yat-sen University, Guangzhou, China.
 It was noted that, due to the trial solely comprising Chinese participants, the conclusion could only be drawn in relation to people of Chinese origin or descent.

 An outbreak of alopecia areata in workers at a water treatment plant was linked by scientists to long term exposure to the chemical acrylamide.
 Other chemicals that have also been linked to the condition include formaldehyde and certain pesticides, but no clear connection has been established and the links remain theoretical.
 There has also been some suggestion of links between alopecia areata and medications or treatments, such as Zidovudine (used to treat HIV) and Fluvoxamine (an anti-depressant).